WARNING: These are summaries, not reviews, and may contain story spoilers.

 Locations: 221B, Baker Street; Piccadilly; Prince's Hall; Chelsea; Tite Street; Whistler's Studio; Cox & Co.

-Story: After deducing that letters from San Francisco are from the wife of Watson's ailing brother, and that Watson intends to travel there to attend him, he accompanies Watson to a lecture on America given by Oscar Wilde after which they encounter Whistler.
+Story: After deducing that letters from San Francisco are from the wife of Watson's ailing brother, and that Watson intends to travel there to attend him, Holmes accompanies Watson to a lecture on America given by Oscar Wilde, after which they encounter Whistler.
 He invites them to his studio from where a painting of an old Russian woman by an unknown artist has been stolen.
 At the studio they learn of another bidder for the painting at auction, and Holmes is sketched by Singer Sargent.
 Holmes visits the gallery where the painting was auctioned, learns that the woman depicted is Serbian, not Russian, and averts a European crisis.

 "The Adventure of the Sally Martin" (2005)